swiftlang/swift-testing/Sources/Testing/Testing.docc/Attachments.md

     basedOn suggestedName: String
   ) -> String {
     if suggestedName.lastIndex(of: ".") != nil {
-      // The name already contains a path extension, so do not append another. return suggestedName
+      // The name already contains a path extension, so don't append another. return suggestedName
     }